GRIDSERVE Sustainable Energy Ltd – national electric vehicle (EV) charging network powered by renewable energy

 Sector and market

-The UK government has announced a ban on the sale of new petrol and diesel cars from 2030, and on hybrid cars from 2035.
+The UK government has announced a ban on the sale of new petrol, diesel and hybrid cars from 2035.

 To support the transition to electric-only passenger vehicles, the country needs a network of charging stations, as domestic charging is not universally accessible (40% of households have no access to off-street parking).